mongodb/terraform-provider-mongodbatlas/examples/starter/Readme.md

 - Atlas Project
 - MongoDB cluster - M10
-- Database User //Create the dbuser password variable as mentioned in the variables.tfs
+- Database User
+//Create the dbuser password variable as mentioned in the variables.tf
 - IP Access list

 **3\.
 Execute the Terraform apply.**